 How Did Life with Pigs Farm Animal Sanctuary Come to Be?

 In 2016, I (Ryan Phillips) got a message in the middle of the night asking if I would be willing to adopt a former breeder pig named Pumpkin that had just had her last round of babies.
 We were told that if we didn’t take her she was unlikely to have a happy ending.
 The problem was, my family lived in a 2-bedroom condo on the second floor up a flight of winding stairs in the City of Williamsburg where the laws related to minipigs are such that I wasn’t sure if mini pigs would be welcomed.
 Of course, not taking this pig meant she could end up without a home or worse.
-So, I asked my wife during the middle of the night while she was half awake if we could adopt a pig.
-She sleepily said yes.
-Fortunately, she never regretted that half-conscious approval.
 And soon after we decided to ask to bring one of Pumpkin’s babies, Charlotte, with her (since we wished she never had to be separated from any of her children).
 And then came Millie, a piglet that was being booted from her home and needed a place quickly.
 She was followed by Tesla the rabbit and then Beatrice the escaped farm hen.
 It was the arrival of Beatrice the chicken that made us realize living in a second story condo was probably not a good fit for what had become nothing less than a condo micro sanctuary.
-And it was at the time our good friend Heather, a local librarian, tipped us off to a piece of agricultural land going on sale nearby.
+And it was at the time we learned of a piece of agricultural land going on sale nearby.
 Knowing there was a fenced in open yard ready for us, we knew we had found our home almost without needing to see the house.

 What is ‘Life with Pigs’ and ‘Life with Pigs Farm Animal Sanctuary’?